davidedelpapa/MinimalWebApiVb/README.md

 Just C# and some F#, no VB in sight.

-Thus,  the need to have a minimal webapi also in VB; As base I recreated what can be gotten from
+Thus,  the need to have a minimal WebAPI also in VB; As a base, I recreated what can be gotten from:

 ```shell
 dotnet new web -lang C# <projectname>
 ```

-adding the hostname variable an a second route to show the use of path parameters.
+adding the hostname variable and a second route to show the use of path parameters.

 Enjoy!

 ## License

 Just do what the f* you want, you know the license in this case...
 See the relevant file for explanations if you don't.